 - 1. In accordance with the National Environmental Policy Act, I have reviewed and evaluated the documents concerning the Burnham Island Sandbar Creation Project, Scott County, Missouri.
 As part of this evaluation, I have considered: - a.
 Existing resources and the No Action Alternative. - b.
 Impacts to existing resources from the Proposed Action. - 2.
 The possible consequences of these alternatives have been studied for physical, environmental, cultural, social and economic effects, and engineering feasibility.
 My evaluation of significant factors has contributed to my finding: - a.
 The work would enhance habitat diversity in the Middle Mississippi River.
 This would be accomplished through using dredge disposal material from the navigation channel to build sandbar habitat within a dike field. - b.
 No adverse impacts to federally threatened or endangered species are anticipated. - c.
-No significant impacts to natural resources are anticipated, including fish and wildlife resources.
+No significant impacts are anticipated to natural resources, including fish and wildlife resources.
 The proposed work would have no effect upon significant historic properties or archaeological resources.
-There would be no appreciable degradation to the physical environment (e.g., stages, air quality, and water quality) due to the work.
-Nor would the project adversely impact low-income or minority populations, prime and unique farmland, or socioeconomic resources. - d.
-The No Action Alternative was evaluated and determined to be unacceptable as the St. Louis District is obligated to perform such activities to remain in compliance with the Endangered Species Act. - 3.
-Based on the evaluation and disclosure of impacts contained within the Environmental Assessment, I find no significant impacts to the human environment are likely to occur as a result of the proposed action.
+There would be no appreciable degradation to the physical environment (e.g., stages, air quality, and water quality) due to the work. - d.
+The No Action Alternative was evaluated and determined to be unacceptable as the St. Louis District is obligated to perform such activities to remain in compliance with the Endangered Species Act. - Based on the evaluation and disclosure of impacts contained within the Environmental Assessment, I find no significant impacts to the human environment are likely to occur as a result of the proposed action.
 Therefore, an Environmental Impact Statement will not be prepared prior to proceeding with the proposed Burnham Island Sandbar Creation Project, Scott County, Missouri.